regulus1128/recipe-app/README.md

 # recipe-app
-A simple recipe app made using React
+A simple recipe app made using React.
+Users can search recipes and look for ingredients.

 ## Installation